ros2/rviz/README.md

 * Use only the interface in the dependent code.
 * Specify dependencies as a constructor argument.
 * Prefer `std::unique_ptr` for storing the dependency instead of a raw pointer.

+## Migration Guide

+When migrating from rviz to rviz2, please see the more extensive [migration guide](https://github.com/ros2/rviz/migration_guide.md).